lb92677/GPU-CUDA-Acceleration-for-PixInsight-on-Kubuntu-RC-Astro-tools-guide-/README.md

 Cuda acceleration should continue to be enabled.

-If you mistakenly start PixInsight without removing the Tensorflow libraries do this: close PixInsight, remove the Tensorflow libraries that PixInsight created and reboot:

-sudo rm /opt/PixInsight/bin/lib/libtensorflow*<br>
-sudo reboot

-After rebooting, Cuda acceleration will be enabled.

 **Solution if an instability occurs and nvidia-smi does not see your nvidia driver**